Frequently asked questions.

 Is planning permission required for installation?

-In most cases, no. Domestic solar, battery, and EV installations fall under permitted development rights.
-However, if you live in a Listed Building or a conservation area, or if the system exceeds certain size limits, specific permissions may be required.
-We handle all necessary checks and paperwork for you.
+In most cases, no. Rooftop solar systems generally fall under ‘permitted development rights’.
+However, if you live in a listed building or a conservation area, or if the system exceeds certain size limits, specific permissions may be required.

 Do I need to clean the solar panels?

 Solar panels are designed to be relatively maintenance-free.
-Rainfall usually keeps them clean.
+Rainfall usually keeps them clean if they’re at a pitch of 10 degrees or more.
 However, an annual check-up and occasional cleaning (every few years) may be recommended in areas prone to heavy dust or bird droppings to ensure maximum efficiency.